 - 1. TCs evaluate each submission they are assigned to review, including submissions to their primary thread as well as alternate threads.
 The TC evaluation includes a score of 1-10, where 10 is the highest quality.
 Two (2) TCs will score each submission.
-Each submission requires at least one written review by the TC.
+Each submission requires at least one good quality written review as assessed by the TC, and it is the TCs responsibility to add a review if no sufficient quality peer review has been provided.
 If a TC recommends to the program chairs that a paper should be rejected, they will indicate whether that recommendation is on the basis of plagiarism or lack of relevance. - 2.
-TCs may provide a recommendation for disposition by leaving a Program Committee note for the submission in the Web Portal.
-This is particularly important if the TC recommendation differs from the recommendation of one of the peer reviewers of the papers.
-If the recommendation is to reject a paper or assign it to a feedback session, and none of the reviews support that position, TCs should provide a review for the authors that corresponds to that recommendation. - 3.
+TCs may provide recommendations for disposition that differs for the ranked score placement determined by the system.
+This should be done by writing directly to the Program Chairs.
+For all work that is suggested for Feedback, TCs should provide a review for the authors that explains that designation. - 3.
 A preliminary session plan will be algorithmically generated on the basis of TC evaluations, peer reviews, and submission affinity.
-It is the responsibility of the PCs to resolve all the conflicts, decide on the final allocation of papers for the plenary sessions, and structure all the parallel, interactive, WIP, and Feedback sessions. - 4.
-The PCs are responsible for the final decision on all submissions.
+It is the responsibility of the PCs to resolve all the conflicts, decide on the final allocation of papers for the plenary sessions, and structure all the parallel, interactive, WIP, and Feedback sessions.

+4. The PCs are responsible for the final decision on all submissions.
 PCs should add Program Committee reviews that correspond with their decisions if they differ from other reviews, including TC evaluations.